sleekmason/Lilidog/README.md

 - There are shortcuts for Alsamixer in the volume icon and Htop in the battery icon. <br/>
 To see time format options for 24 hour vs. 12 hour, middleclick over the time for the man page. <br/>
 Hover over the icons to see what they are.
-The live password is "live" for the screenlock.

 - X-screensaver and other handy startup apps readily available through Lxsession Autostart in the menu.